hmxmilohax/rb3-pc/pages/english/customs/merging.md

 #### 3.
 Stay on the `RB quick convert + pack creator` tab.
-You can either drag and drop the files you modified or click on `Add Rock Band Song` to select them.
+Drag and drop the folders you want to merge or click on `Add Rock Band Song` to select them.
 ![A GIF of folders of customs being dragged and dropped into the "RB quick convert + pack creator" tab of Onyx.](https://rb3pc.milohax.org/images/xtra/customs/onyxdraganddropmerge.gif "Quick Convert")

 It is also recommended to enable `Author to DTA tag` at the bottom right.